The top 10 audiobooks on Audible.com | Metro News

 4. The Undoing Project: A Friendship that Changed Our Minds by Michael Lewis, narrated by Dennis Boutsikaris (Simon & Schuster Audio)

-5. One Wild Bird at a Time by Bernd Henrich, narrated by Rick Adamson (Dreamscape Media, LLC)
+5. Your Best Brain: The Science of Brain Development by The Great Courses, narrated by Professor John Medina (The Great Courses)

-6. Born to Run by Bruce Springsteen, narrated by the author (Simon & Schuster Audio)
+6. Wishful Drinking by Carrie Fisher, narrated by the author (Simon & Schuster Audio)

 7. Hillbilly Elegy: A Memoir of a Family and Culture in Crisis by J.D.
 Vance, narrated by the author (HarperAudio)

-8. Grit: The Power of Passion and Perseverance by Angela Duckworth, narrated by the author (Simon & Schuster Audio)
+8. The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever by Michael Bungay Stanier, narrated by Daniel Mate (Post Hypnotic Press Inc.)

-9. The Girl with the Lower Back Tattoo by Amy Schumer, narrated by the author (Simon & Schuster Audio)
+9. Born to Run by Bruce Springsteen, narrated by the author (Simon & Schuster Audio)

-10. Scrappy Little Nobody by Anna Kendrick, narrated by the author (Simon & Schuster Audio)
+10. White Trash: The 400-Year Untold History of Class in America by Nancy Isenberg, narrated by Kristen Potter (Tantor Audio)